smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 it creates a KVDB with home directory `<dbPath>/hse` and capacity media class `<dbPath>/hse/capacity`.

-A staging media class can be configured at the time the KVDB is created, or added later, via the command-line option `--hseStagingPath` or the mongod.conf option `storage.hse.stagingPath`.
-If the staging media class already exists, these options have no effect.
+An optional staging media class can be configured at the time `mongod` creates a KVDB.
+The staging media class directory can be specified via the command-line option `--hseStagingPath` or the mongod.conf option `storage.hse.stagingPath`.

-> **Notice**:  In this HSE 2.0 release candidate the staging media class
-> must be configured the first time `mongod` starts, it cannot be added
-> later.
-This limitation will be removed for the final HSE 2.0 release.

 ## Running MongoDB with HSE